min2ha/ukwa-site/content/target/68130/index.en.md

   "subject": "Brexit"
 }

-# Visa and Immigration: Settled Status for EU Citizens and Their Families

 Sets out the process for EU citizens to apply for settled status in the UK after Brexit